o3de/o3de.org/content/docs/user-guide/networking/multiplayer/hierarchy.md

 ![Hierarchy Debug Overlay](/images/user-guide/networking/multiplayer/hierarchy_child_entity_with_input_processing_component.png)

 As a general rule, a hierarchy must have one **Local Prediction Input** component at its top parent entity to process multiplayer input.
-While hierarchical child entities need only to have a **Network Hierarchy Child** component to process their multiplayer input.
+However, hierarchical child entities need only a **Network Hierarchy Child** component to process their multiplayer input.

 ### Creating Network Hierarchies at Runtime